cheechongtey/movie-wiki/README.md

-# movie-wiki
+# Documentation of movie

-Documentation of movie
+## You may click this [link][https://github.com/cheechongtey/movie-wiki/wiki] to view the documentation